 Obtaining a complete sample of binary radio pulsar systems in the

-Discovering new members of different neutron star populations in the LMC.
+Discovering new members of different neutron star populations in

 Probing the high end of the pulsar luminosity function.